 Financial security means having enough

 You’re making more money than ever before… and you’re worried about it.
-Huge tax bills, the threat of lawsuits, crushing student loans and a boatload of deferred gratification… it’s tough to make choices you feel good about.
+Mounting student loans, huge tax bills and a boatload of deferred gratification… it’s tough to make choices you can feel good about.

 Imagine how it would feel to...

 With more than 20 years experience, we've seen almost everything in financial planning for doctors.
 Over 90% of our clients are physician families.
-More than 70 doctors rely on our advice for their financial security.
+More than 70 doctors rely on our advice.

 As a Registered Investment Advisor (RIA), we are legally bound to act in each client's best interest.
-We are responsible for accounts totaling more than $100 million.
+As of December 31, 2017, we are responsible for accounts totaling $95.5 million.

 Doctors love to make a difference… and so do we